-Governance

-Compliance, anti-corruption

-and anti-bribery

-Data protection and IT security
+Governance Compliance, anti-corruption and anti-bribery Data protection and IT security Human rights Customer satisfaction and product responsibility

-Human rights

 The use of energy-efficient and green technologies optimises the use of resources and helps to counteract climate change.
 The HÖRMANN Group takes a holistic approach and supports the development of regenerative energies.
 The development of state-of-the-art mobility concepts and green products such as energy-efficient trams, the installation and maintenance of photovoltaic systems and the production of charging stations for electric vehicles are but a few examples of the transition towards a more sustainable future.